-George Hall is a professor in the Department of Economic and the International Business School.
+George Hall is a professor in the Department of Economics and the International Business School.
 His research focuses on macroeconomics, fiscal policy, and industrial organization.
 Prior to joining Brandeis in 2006, he served on the faculty at Yale University and the research staff of the Federal Reserve Bank of Chicago.

 University of Chicago, Ph.D.